 Our first full day in Nagano was the day I finally crossed ‘see snow’ off my bucket list.
 Excitement was bubbling over the edge as I added layer after layer of warm clothing and made sure my camera battery was fully charged.
 It was the moment I had been dreaming about for most of my life.
 We took a bus from Nagano Station to Hakuba, which you can read about here.
 We had such an amazing time, that I just had to write a seperate post all about our Japan snow experience.

 Nagano is a great city whether you visit during the warmer or colder months.
-Like Hiroshima, it’s a nice place to rest and recharge, especially if you’re headed to another big city.
+Similar to Hiroshima, it’s a nice place to rest and recharge, especially if you’re headed to another big city.
 Or, like us, the mother of all big cities: TOKYO!

 Ahh, Tokyo.
 Japan’s capital, and the world’s most populated city.
 With a population of around 13 million people, 47 different prefectures and endless things to do, you’ll need a lifetime to explore the entire city.
 We spent 12 days in Shinjuku, which is one of Tokyo’s most popular cities.
 Shinjuku is a great centrally located city to base your trip around, as it’s close to a lot of the main attractions and there are conveniently located train and subway stations.

-I decided to write a whole seperate post about Japan’s capital city, simply because otherwise, this article would be far too long.
-If you’re interested in reading our 12 day itinerary filled with suggestions on things to see, places to visit, food to eat and must-see-and-do attractions, click here!
+Again, because I talk a lot, I’ve had to write an entire seperate post about Japan’s capital city.
+Simply because otherwise, you’ll be scrolling down this page for the next 5 days, and no one wants that.
+So if you’re interested in reading about our 12 day visit to Tokyo, filled with suggestions on things to see, places to visit, food to eat and more, click here!